RaviRagh/DAT-Phase2-Project/README.md

         </div>

 ### Step 2: Baseline model (Iteration 1)
-I performed multilinear regression, created a baseline model and tested assumptions of regression in that model.
+I performed multilinear Ordinary Least Squares (OLS) regression, created a baseline model and tested assumptions of OLS regression in that model.
 #### Distribution of predictors
 Checked how the predictors are distributed using combined KDE and histogram plots.